Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Neutrogena Rapid Clear 2% Salicylic Acid Toner

 BHA exfoliant containing 2% salicylic acid specifically for deep pore penetration and effective acne prevention.
-8 fluid ounce bottle ideally suited for oily skin cycling protocols.
-Affordable professional acne-fighting Night 1 alternative to AHA exfoliants.
+8 fluid ounce bottle ideally suited for oily skin cycling protocols. competitively priced professional acne-fighting Night 1 alternative to AHA exfoliants.
+Dermatologist-tested formula suitable for sensitive skin.
+Free from parabens, sulfates, and artificial fragrances that can trigger irritation.

 Neutrogena Rapid Clear is the Night 1 option for acne-prone or oily skin.
 Salicylic acid (BHA) penetrates pores unlike glycolic acid (AHA).
 If breakouts or congestion are your primary concern, BHA is stronger.
 2% is the standard therapeutic concentration.
-Ultra-affordable. highly rated by customers from acne-prone skin cyclers.
+Ultra-competitively priced.
+Well-reviewed on Amazon from acne-prone skin cyclers.
 This is your Night 1 pick if oily skin or pore congestion is your problem.

 Dry skin types (BHA is more drying), sensitive skin (can be harsh), anyone with active breakouts or wounds